 It is important to make sure your teeth and gums are checked by a dentist and are sound before you come in for surgery.
 Decayed teeth and inflamed gums increase the risk of your hip or knee replacement becoming infected.

-For more information about this, following June 2014 coverage in the national press, please click on the link for advice from the British Hip Society.
+For more information about the use of cement in hip fractures you can search for June 2014 coverage in the national press and also see advice from the British Hip Society.